EvictionLab/eviction-lab-website/content/updates/research/rising-claim-amounts.md

 postauthorname: Renee Louis, Joe Fish, and Peter Hepburn
 postauthortitle: The Eviction Lab
 authorpic: /images/bios/elab_thumb_sm.jpg
-description: Our methodology for building the Housing Policy Scorecard.
+description: From August onwards, landlords have filed eviction cases with unusually large claim amounts.
-listSummary: 'In three of the counties we track, we are able to collect an important data point: the amount of money, if any, that the landlord or property manager claims is owed by the tenant.
-Here, we look at the amounts claimed at the initiation of the eviction process.'
+listSummary: 'In this brief, we examine trends in claim amounts—the back rent, late fees, and damages that landlords claim when filing an eviction case—over the course of 2020 in a few key cities we are monitoring through the Eviction Tracking System.'
 socialDescription: Examining the amounts landlords claim tenants owe in 3 counties' eviction filings.
-fbImage: '/images/assets/blog/claims_social.png'
+fbImage: '/images/assets/blog/claim-amount-social.png'
-twImage: '/images/assets/blog/claims_social.png'
+twImage: '/images/assets/blog/claim-amount-social.png'
-url:
+url: /rising-claim-amounts
 aliases:

 ---